rwieruch/blog_robinwieruch_content/why-graphql-advantages-disadvantages-alternatives.md

 {{% chapter_header "GraphQL Alternatives" "graphql-alternatives" %}}

-REST is still the most popular alternative for GraphQL, as it is still the most common architectures for connecting client and server applications.
+REST is the most popular alternative for GraphQL, as it is still the most common architectures for connecting client and server applications.
 It became more popular than networking technologies like {{% a_blank "RPC" "https://en.wikipedia.org/wiki/Remote_procedure_call" %}} and {{% a_blank "SOAP" "https://simple.wikipedia.org/wiki/SOAP_(protocol)" %}} because it used the native features of HTTP, where other protocols like SOAP tried to build their own solution on top of it.

 Falcor by Netflix is another alternative, and it was developed at the same time as GraphQL.
 Netflix ran into similar issues as Facebook, and eventually open-sourced their own solution.
 There isn't too much traction around Falcor, maybe because GraphQL got so popular, but developers at Netflix have shown great engineering efforts in the past, so it may be worth looking into it.